tari/taricorp.net/content/posts/2022/timelapser/index.md

 I only have a 32GB SD card handy for the machine, and I don't trust it not to corrupt data without warning so it seemed important to ensure that the Pi's local storage would not fill up with video and prevent further recording.

-I chose to address this by having the system upload video to Google Cloud Storage (but many other systems could be integrated similarly).
+I chose to address this by having the system upload video to Google Cloud Storage (GCS) (but many other systems could be integrated similarly).

 I didn't want to completely clean up video periodically in case of an upload failure, and it's useful to get more frequent feedback on how video capture is going in the form of segments that can be viewed immediately so I also chose to have the system incrementally upload  video as it is captured rather than uploading larger chunks at long intervals (say, every day).
 Incremental upload also helps reduce the bandwidth needs of the system, since the total data transfer is spread over a longer interval.

 Most descriptions of time lapse video capture that I've seen (such as https://www.tomshardware.com/how-to/raspberry-pi-time-lapse-video) take a still frame at intervals and later combine those frames into a video.
 Although this works, it's fairly costly in terms of storage because each frame tends to be mostly similar to the ones before it: this is exactly the sort of characteristic that video codecs are designed to take advantage of.

 By capturing video at a low frame rate rather than individual images at the same rate we can save storage space, improve picture quality, or possibly both.
-Incrementally uploading video files is somewhat more challenging however, since still images have a convenient 1:1 relation to the captured frames whereas video files become larger over time as frames are added.
+Incrementally uploading video files is somewhat more challenging however, since still images have a convenient 1:1 relation to the captured frames (so it's easy to assume that a file's existence implies a complete frame) whereas video files become larger over time as frames are added.

-### Codec choice
+### Video capture

 Because I was using a Raspberry Pi 2 ... video encode performance was important: I didn't want to spend more storage on video than was necessary, but the relatively slow processor in the Pi implies that a sophisticated video codec may not be usable.